gvsurenderreddy/adsl-qos/README.md

 * `zabbix_template.xml` adds a _Traffic shaping_ template that automatically
   adds items for every running traffic class defined in `tc_cls` using the `tstat` command.

+# Configuration

+Your network characteristics will most probably not match mine (roughly 5M down, 700k up).
+The most important thing to edit is your maximum upload bandwith, defined in the `MAX_UPLOAD` variable.

+If your local network is not `192.168.1.0/24`, you also need to replace the `LOCALNET_IPV4` variable by your own ip/mask.

+Additionally, you can edit the reserved rate for each priority class (`WAN1-4`) later in the file.
+Keep in mind that each class can borrow from the others if necessary; these rates represent the minimum reserved bandwith for each class:

+    create_class $CLASS_WAN1 10kbps  ${CLASS_WAN}
+    create_class $CLASS_WAN2 70kbps  ${CLASS_WAN}
+    create_class $CLASS_WAN3 5kbps   ${CLASS_WAN}
+    create_class $CLASS_WAN4 5kbps   ${CLASS_WAN}